kinhluan/simple-elevator-simulator/README.md

 2. Elevators always move to the nearest floor next
 3. Observe how it handles clustered vs. distributed calls
 4. Notice potential starvation of distant floors with high traffic

+### Configuring Timing
+1. Open the right sidebar and navigate to the "Config" tab
+2. Scroll to the "⏱️ Timing Configuration" section
+3. Adjust timing values to simulate different elevator speeds and door mechanisms:
+   - **Floor Travel Time**: Control how fast elevators move between floors
+   - **Door Open Time**: Set how long it takes for doors to fully open
+   - **Door Hold Time**: Configure how long doors stay open for passengers
+   - **Door Close Time**: Adjust how long it takes for doors to close
+4. Changes take effect immediately for new movements
+5. Useful for testing algorithm behavior under different performance conditions

 ## 🏗️ Project Structure